 Understanding how a specific location (be that a road, a town or a city) performs across the board can be instrumental in the success of a new business venture.
 Whether that’s a coffee shop looking to open on a new high street, or a business looking to move a manufacturing plant to a new location.
 Much of this data is already available and by using algorithms to analyse it, you can gain a true understanding of how a new location may perform and support digital transformation.

-The most important thing to note, is that to utilise location data you need to set a clear outline of the result you need.
-You’ll need to create an ecosystem that no only communicates the relevant data back to you, but that analyses patterns and provides you with actionable insights.
+The most important thing to note is that to utilise location data you need to set a clear outline of the result you need.
+You’ll need to create an ecosystem that not only communicates the relevant data back to you, but that analyses patterns and provides you with actionable insights.

 For the logistics and retail industry, transformation to a digital supply chain rests heavily on the IoT, including the use of smart devices for consignment tracking and tags to assess local environments.
 Similarly to employee location tracking, we can use smart chips to track objects and products, whether that’s a consumer package out for delivery or a power tool on a construction site.
 Giving businesses automated notifications when an item leaves a secure zone, has been damaged or simply to track its activity.